-On 31 January 2019, Mohamed was arrested for the first time at the age of 15 years old.
+On 31 January 2019, Mohamed Ali Adel Maki was arrested for the first time at the age of 15 years old.
 He was playing with his friends in the Shakhura area, and while he was tying his shoelace in a corner away from them, riot police snatched him by his hands and placed him in a jeep.
 They took him to Al-Badii police station, where he was held overnight.
 He was then taken to Hamad Town Police Station.
-After that, he was transferred to the AlQalaa Center and finally held in the Dry Dock detention prison for about a month or two, after which he was released on bail of 200 dinars.
+After that, he was transferred to the AlQalaa Center and finally held in the Dry Dock detention prison for more than a month, after which he was released on bail of 200 dinars.

-On 23 November 2019, Mohamed was in the car with his mother heading to buy some things in the evening and then go to his grandfather’s house to spend the night.
+On 23 November 2019, Mohamed Ali was in the car with his mother heading to buy some necessities in the evening before going to his grandfather’s house to spend the night.
 Suddenly, they were surrounded by civilian cars, who had been watching and tracking them.
-Mohamed was arrested by officers in civilian clothing from the Ministry of the Interior and intelligence services.
+Mohamed Ali was arrested by officers in civilian clothing from the Ministry of the Interior and intelligence services.
 He was handcuffed and put in a small car where there were other detained youths from other areas.
-A plain-clothes officer then returned, searched the car, and confiscated Mohamed’s telephone.
-When Mohamed’s mother asked him why and where they were taking him, he told her to the Central Investigation Department (CID) but did not say why.
+A plain-clothes officer then returned, searched the car, and confiscated his telephone.
+When his mother asked why and where they were taking him, the officer told her to the Central Investigation Department (CID) but did not say why.

-After his arrest, Mohamed was transferred with the rest of the youth who were detained to a park near the Saar area, an unknown place where no one could see them.
+After his arrest, Mohamed Ali was transferred with the rest of the youth who were detained to a park near the Saar area, an unknown place where no one could see them.
 They were stripped naked, blindfolded, tortured, and beaten in sensitive areas to force them to confess.
 They were then transferred to the CID.
-Mohamed was not brought promptly before a judge.
-Afterwards, Mohamed was transferred to Jau Prison, building 15 (an NSA investigative building), where he was interrogated and tortured.
+Mohamed Ali was not brought promptly before a judge.
+Afterward, he was transferred to Jau Prison, building 15 (an NSA investigative building), where he was again interrogated and tortured.
 He was blindfolded, stripped naked, beaten on sensitive areas with clubs and rods, electrocuted, and placed in a very cold room.
-Mohamed confessed after the daily torture, which lasted for hours throughout the week and during which he was not allowed to speak to his lawyer.
-He was given written confessions, which he signed without knowledge of their content.
-After confessing, he was transferred to the prosecution and then transferred to the Dry Dock detention center.
-Mohamed called his parents several days after his arrest.
-He sounded very tired and he did not know where he was, but told them he was in solitary confinement.
+After a full week of torture, during which he was not allowed to speak to his lawyer, written confessions were presented to him, which he signed without knowledge of their contents.
+Following the coerced confession, he was transferred to the prosecution and then to the Dry Dock Detention Center.
+After several days, he contacted his parents.
+He appeared very tired and did not know his location, but he said that he was in solitary confinement.